LiquidZulu/liquidzulu.github.io/src/content/scripts/open-borders.md

 ---
-title: "The Moral Case For Open Borders"
+title: 'The Moral Case For Open Borders'
 description: "The open borders argument has been unfairly maligned as either an insane leftist talking point or a grift forwarded by big business to destroy local cultures and depreciate wages.
 In reality borders are a moral evil that should be immediately abolished.
 Here's why."
 date: 2023-05-16
 ---

 This document is the script for a video which you can find [here](https://youtu.be/I3sa7J-i8ZY).
 Due to it being intended as a video experience, it may not read well in certain parts, but regardless I provide this script for your enjoyment or for reading the footnotes and reference material.

 # Main Body

 ## Intro

 The open borders argument has been unfairly maligned as either an insane leftist talking point or a grift forwarded by big business to destroy local cultures and depreciate wages.
 In reality borders are a moral evil that should be immediately abolished.
 Here&rsquo;s why.

 ## The Moral Case for Open Borders